marcusSimon12082015/node-js-slackbot-cb-000/README.md

 > Note: Webhooks themselves are very interesting!
 They are used all over the web.
 Essentially, they are like callbacks for the web.
 A webhook is just a callback to some web service that occurs when a process has completed on a server.
 If you want to find out more, you can explore [here](http://www.webhooks.org/).

-In order to configure our webhook, go to a slack accont that you use and create a test channel somewhere.
+In order to configure our webhook, go to a slack account that you use and create a test channel somewhere.
 Once you've done that, go to the dashboard for building a custom integration.
 The url for that should be the following: `http://<yourteamname>.slack.com/apps/build/cusotm-integration`.
 Once there you should see the following:

 ![Slack Custom Integration Page Screenshot](https://ezmiller.s3.amazonaws.com/public/images/Custom_Integration__CodeCuts_Slack_2016-05-09_09-06-54.png)